-Note: Beginning with applicants for the class of 2016, an associate’s degree or a bachelor’s degree must be awarded prior to the application deadline.
-In addition, precalculus or calculus, and human anatomy and physiology should be completed before you submit your application and must be completed by May 2015.
+An associate’s degree or a bachelor’s degree must be awarded by May of the application year.
+In addition, precalculus or calculus, and human anatomy and physiology must also be completed by May.
 All official transcripts must be received by the application deadline.
 Do not assume it has reached the school just because you requested it to be sent.
 It is your responsibility to follow up.

 Applicants must be at least 18 years of age and possess a minimum of an Associate’s Degree from an accredited college and a minimum average GPA of 2.5, overall from all schools attended.
 In addition, all applicants must have completed at least one full-semester each of college-level pre-calculus and college-level Human Anatomy and Physiology, with a minimum of a “C” grade in each course.
 A lab section for anatomy and physiology is strongly recommended.
 All required courses must be taken within the past 6 years.